-Nutrition plan for rest days & easy training (under 60 mins at low-intensity)
+Nutrition plan for rest days and easy training (under 60 mins at low-intensity)

-Higher intakes of polyunsaturated fats (e.g. Omega-3) can help to reduce inflammation and aid the recovery process.
-Increased vegetable intakes with each meal (especially those high in antioxidants) help to reduce the free radical damage from training and can subsequently reduce muscle soreness.
-Finally, this is the time to experiment with new recipes, flavours and spices.
+Including polyunsaturated fats (e.g. omega-3) can help to reduce inflammation and aid the recovery process.
+Fat also acts as a fuel for lower-intensity training.
+Increased vegetable intakes with each meal (especially those high in antioxidants) help to reduce the (‘free radical’) damage from the previous day’s training, and may subsequently reduce muscle soreness.

 Training timing – when to eat

 For easier, low-intensity training sessions (e.g. 35-minute, easy run), it is not vital to fuel the body with carbohydrates.
 For lower-intensity training, the body uses fat as its primary fuel to produce energy.
 Indeed, many elite endurance athletes will either train fasted (before breakfast) or using a higher protein, low-carb breakfast.
 This is called ‘training low’ (reducing the availability of carbohydrate to the muscles) to increase the stress on them, so that they adapt and become more efficient for endurance training.

 This strategy also primes the body to break down fat and use it as fuel for training, so can so form part of an effective weight management strategy.
 It can take a while to get used to ‘training low’ and it shouldn’t be used for harder, high-intensity training sessions (alongside an overall calorie deficit).

 - Now you’ve perfected your training nutrition, make sure you eat right in race week with our marathon meal plans.

 - Get to grips with eating before, during and after running with our guides.